tsaruggan/matisse-palette/README.md

 ### generatePalette(pixels, k, distanceFn, meanFn, maxIterations) ⇒ <code>Array.&lt;Colour&gt;</code>
 Generate a colour palette based on an image given a flattened array of image pixel colours.
-Palette generation is performed using [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) which aims to parition the pixels into ```k``` different clusters.
+Palette generation is performed using [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) which aims to partition the pixels into ```k``` different clusters.
 By default, the algorithm uses a squared Euclidean distance function to minimize within-cluster variances and a geometric mean function to recalculate centroid assignments that are both based on the RGB values of each colour.
 The algorithm is not guaranteed to produce deterministic results or the